-- 3- Connect the red lead of the DMM to the Anode terminal and the black lead of the DMM to the Cathode terminal then read the DMM and records it in the answer sheet. - 4- Connect the black lead of the DMM to the Anode terminal and the red lead of the DMM to the Cathode terminal then read the DMM and records it in the answer sheet. - 5- Determine if the diode is working well or not.
-Explain your test result.
+3- Connect the red lead of the DMM to the Anode terminal and the black lead of the DMM to the Cathode terminal then read the DMM and record the result it in the answer sheet.

+4- Connect the black lead of the DMM to the Anode terminal and the red lead of the DMM to the Cathode terminal then read the DMM and record the results it in the answer sheet.